 In February 2016, the FASB issued ASU No. 2016-02 Leases (Topic 842).
 The amendments in this ASU introduce broad changes to the accounting and reporting for leases by lessees.
 The main provisions of the new standard include: clarifications to the definitions of a lease, components of leases, and criteria for determining lease classification; requiring virtually all leased assets, including operating leases and related liabilities resulting from applying the fair value measurement, to be reflected on the lessee's balance sheet; and expanding and adding to the required disclosures for lessees.
 This update is effective for annual and interim periods beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application of the standard is permitted.
-The ASU requires a modified retrospective approach to transitioning which allows for the use of practical expedients to effectively account for leases commenced prior to the effective date in accordance with previous GAAP, except that lessees were required to recognize a right-of-use asset and a lease liability for all operating leases at each reporting date based on the present value of the remaining minimum rental payments that were tracked and disclosed under previous GAAP.
+The ASU allows for a modified retrospective approach to transitioning which allows for the use of practical expedients to effectively account for leases commenced prior to the effective date in accordance with previous GAAP.
 In July 2018, the FASB issued ASU 2018-11 Leases (Topic 842): Targeted Improvements which allows entities the option to adopt this standard prospectively with a cumulative-effect adjustment to opening equity and include required disclosures for prior periods.

 We have identified a vendor with software suited to track and account for leases under the new standard and are in process of transitioning our lease accounting within the software.
 We anticipate this standard will have a material impact on our consolidated balance sheets.
-However, while we are still in the preliminary stages of our analysis, we do not anticipate that adoption of this ASU will have a material impact on our consolidated income statements.
+However, while we are still completing our analysis, we do not anticipate that adoption of this ASU will have a material impact on our consolidated statements of earnings.
 While we are continuing to assess all potential impacts of the standard, we currently believe the most significant impact relates to our accounting for leased office space.
-We plan to adopt this standard on January 1, 2019 and to use the package of practical expedients available upon adoption.
+We plan to prospectively adopt this standard on January 1, 2019 and to use the package of practical expedients available upon adoption.